 chemical + water use

 We require all facilities to have the relevant certifications in oeko-tex® or ISO standards, and where organic fibres are being used, to be GOTS certified.
-We choose fabrics that use dye reduction processes (ex. nova blue, fuel black, mercury blue, and natural pocketing fabric that is undyed).
-Any new mill must have initiatives and research in house to address less water and toxic chemical usage (ex. candiani's kitotex, evlox's total care campaign).
+We choose fabrics that are made using technologies that reduce the amount of water and dye needed (evey fabric has a special story) and we use natural organic cotton undyed pocketing fabric.
+Any new mill must have initiatives and research in house to address less water and toxic chemical usage (ex. evlox's total care campaign).

 Our fabrics are carefully sourced from some of the most experienced denim mills in the industry, who know how to balance quality and sustainability into the fibres and all along their production processes.
 All mills that we work with are required to have in house initiatives and ongoing developments to address their chemical, water and energy management systems as well as all waste streams.

-We carry only one fabric with 21% virgin Polyester, which is assessed and approved by Bluesign®.and we will phase out of the use of any virgin polyester within 2021.
+We carry only one fabric with 21% virgin polyester, which is assessed and approved by Bluesign®.
+We will phase out of the use of any virgin polyester within 2021.

 We also avoid waste by eliminating some industry standard denim finishing processes.
-At unspun the RAW denim fabric ranges undergo only a quick rinse wash to soften it before sewing, avoiding any harsh chemicals or processes and the energy that goes along with them.
+At unspun the dark denim fabrics undergo only a quick rinse wash to soften it before sewing, avoiding any harsh chemicals or processes and the energy that goes along with them.

-For our washed look jeans [see Glacier / Nova / Midnight wash] we use a Tonello® machine with the ALL-IN-ONE Metro system, which avoids workers from being exposed to any chemicals during the washing cycle whatsoever, it also cuts water consumption by 95% and chemical use is cut by 80% [by the way, we only use Bluesign®-certified chemicals].
+For our washed look jeans we use a Tonello® machine with the ALL-IN-ONE Metro system, which avoids workers from being exposed to any chemicals during the washing cycle whatsoever, it also cuts water consumption by 95% and chemical use is cut by 80% [by the way, we only use Bluesign®-certified chemicals].
 We do not use stonewashing, potassium permanganate, bleaching nor other harmful processes or chemicals.
 To replace regular sandblasting and spray we use laser technology by Jeanologia.

 We employ small facilities that we work with closely in an on-going, open relationship.
 Our policy when looking for suppliers prioritizes social responsibility and the people involved.
 The people come first.